ODEX-TOS/tos-desktop-environment/docs/08-client-layout-system.md

-# The AwesomeWM client layout system
+# The TDE client layout system

-This document explains how to use clients layouts and how awesome manage them.
+This document explains how to use clients layouts and how TDE manage them.

-**Client layout**  refers to the mechanism awesome uses to place client on the screen.
+**Client layout**  refers to the mechanism TDE uses to place client on the screen.
 The layout definition can be a basic system where clients are all *floating* like in a normal *DE* (eg GNOME, KDE, ...) or tiled on the screen like in *tilled window manager* (eg i3, BSPWM, ...).
 It is also possible to define complex client layout mixing both concepts and even implementing a *[stateful](https://en.wikipedia.org/wiki/State_(computer_science)) placement strategy*.

-Awesome WM manages client layouts per tag.
+TDE manages client layouts per tag.
 It means each tag has its own layout selection and uses them independently from other tags.
-When multiple tags are selected at once, Awesome uses only client layouts from the first selected tag and apply it to all current clients.
+When multiple tags are selected at once, TDE uses only client layouts from the first selected tag and apply it to all current clients.

 ## Layouts configuration